srgold104/cmpt221/labs/lab-10/docs/_build/_sources/development.rst.txt

 .. code-block:: text

     $ cd tests
-    $ pytest <filename.py>
+    $ pytest test.py

 Build Documentation
 -------------------
-The Github pages site is used to publish documentation for the <application-name> application at <github-pages-link>
+The Github pages site is used to publish documentation for the CMPT221 application at  srgold104.github.io/cmpt221/

 To build the documentation, issue: